varya/steroids/_posts/project_configuration/2013-08-26-custom-dependencies-tasks.markdown

 ###Related guides
 * [Steroids preferences in config/application.coffee][config-application-coffee-guide]

-## Pre- and post-make hooks
+## steroids make

 When you press enter in the Steroids console (i.e. the Terminal running `$ steroids connect`), Steroids CLI runs a series of internal commands.
 One of these is `$ steroids make`, which creates the `dist/` folder and its contents.
 The `dist/` folder contains the final app structure that is then copied onto the actual mobile devices.

 The `make` task runs a series of [Grunt.js](http://gruntjs.com/) tasks, including compiling SASS and CoffeeScript, merging layouts and views in the `app/` directory, copying everything to the `dist/` folder etc. The tasks are defined in the [grunt-steroids](http://github.com/appgyver/grunt-steroids) Grunt plugin, which is included as a dependency for new Steroids projects.
+The first choice for adding an additional step to the `make` process is to define a new Grunt task.

+## Pre- and post-make hooks

-The [config/application.coffee][config-application-coffee-guide] file has support for custom pre- and post-make hooks with the `steroids.config.hooks` property.
+If you want to do something that Grunt is not best suited for, the [config/application.coffee][config-application-coffee-guide] file has support for custom pre- and post-make hooks with the `steroids.config.hooks` property.
 The first hook is run before the `make` command:

 {% highlight coffeescript %}
 steroids.config.hooks.preMake.cmd = "echo"